abboudl/Chik-p/0-Initial-Setup-Stage/readme.md

 ## Objectives
 Welcome!
 The objective of this module to complete a number of important prerequisites to the **Infrastructure Build Process**.
 More specifically, we will:
-1. Create a LastPass Account for Your CTF
-2. Create a Google Account and a Google Cloud Platform (GCP) Project for Your CTF
+1. Create a Google Account and a Google Cloud Platform (GCP) Project for Your CTF
-3. Set up the CTF Management VM
+2. Set up the CTF Management VM
-4. Create a Gcloud Service Account and Activate it
+3. Create a Gcloud Service Account and Activate it
-5. Generate SSH Keys for Infrastructure Build Process Accounts
+4. Generate SSH Keys for Infrastructure Build Process Accounts
+5. Create a LastPass Account for Your CTF and Seed it with Credentials

 ## Prerequisites
-Chik-p is meant to be used as a template.
+1. Chik-p is meant to be used as a template.
 If you have not already clicked the green "Use This Template" button on Chik-p's Github page, please do so!
 This action will create a copy of Chik-p's repository so that you can customize it for your CTF.
+2. By default, Chik-p assumes that you are setting up a 100% online public CTF (i.e not behind a VPN).
+As such, you will need a reguistered public domain such as `issessions.ca`.

 ## Infrastructure Build Process: Important Accounts